davehorner/e_grid/README.md

 - ✅ **Large windows** may span multiple cells based on actual coverage
 - ✅ **Small windows** only occupy cells they significantly overlap
 - ✅ **Boundary cases** are handled intelligently with area calculations

+NOTICE: This repository is in an interesting state;  the examples and functionality may or may not be implemented.
+Have a look at the [e_midi](https://crates.io/crates/e_midi) which includes an example of playing a midi sound using the focus and defocused events.
+Aside from that; Feel free to take a look at the LLM cruft, it will give you an idea of some of the directions this project could go.

+Dave Horner 6/25 MIT/Apache License